stasys-hub/Collembola_AI/README.md

  # run inference on a specified dataset
  # specifiy image type
  my_type = "jpg"
+ # path to outout for annotated images
+ my_output_inference = "/path/to/..."
  My_Model.perfom_inference_on_folder(imgpath, my_output_inference, my_type)
 ```
 Currently supported parameters and their defaults are: